A 5-step guide to starting your own travel blog in less than 30 minutes

 If you’re still thinking about what to call your site I have written a guide to choosing a domain name for your travel blog.

-Once you have picked a name you’re now ready to register your domain name and get a hosting package.
+Once you have picked a name you’re ready to register your blog name and get a domain and hosting package.

-Step 2: Register your domain and order hosting
+Step 2: Register your domain and buy hosting

-For domain and hosting I personally recommend Bluehost, which I use for many of my sites – including this one.
+For domain and hosting I personally recommend Bluehost, which I use for many of my sites – including travelbloggersguide.com.
 With Bluehost you get a free domain with your hosting (a domain name normally costs about $10-15 a year to register).

 Start setting up your site by ordering your domain and hosting here and follow these instructions.